Quickshell

 There are many links to the QML Overview and Type Reference which you should follow if you don’t fully understand the concepts involved.

-Shell Files
+Link Shell Files

 Every quickshell instance starts from a shell root file, conventionally named shell.qml.
 The default path is ~/.config/quickshell/shell.qml. (where ~/.config can be substituted with $XDG_CONFIG_HOME if present.)